 All these years later, we can assume this logic has evolved to a much higher degree of sophistication.
 Google probably knows which links are ‘true vouches of confidence’ and which are not.
 The best backlinks are probably those that refer real visits to your site.

 With this in mind, the contextual relevance of pages linking to you probably plays a huge role in how Google associates you to topics.
 You need backlinks from trusted sources but the context of linking pages and surrounding text needs to be topically relevant.

 Our recommended strategy is to invest in traditional PR that showcases your brand on websites you want to be associated with.
 Product reviews can be great, but they probably offer very little in the way of backlink value.
 Instead, aim for coverage that focuses on your credentials as a trusted and reputable brand.

-19. Promote Your Site With Google My Business
+19. Promote Your Shopify Site With Google Business Profile

-Google My Business is an opportunity to optimise your branded SERP and showcase your ecommerce business.
-You can populate your GMB listing with rich content that reinforces your brand.
+Google Business Profile is an opportunity to optimise your branded SERP and showcase your Shopify business.
+You can populate your GBP listing with rich content that reinforces your brand.

 Make sure you sign up for an account and keep the contact information consistent and accurate.